SachaCardonna/SachaCardonna.github.io/_pages/more.md

   <div class="advice-title">Finding a good diet</div>
   <div class="advice-overlay">
     <div>
       I have practiced intermittent fasting, often with one meal per day.
 It works for me, but it is not a universal solution.
 I recommend finding an eating pattern that feels sustainable, supports your energy and training, and fits your daily life.
 If a diet creates anxiety around food, rigid rules, or loss of control, that is a warning sign.
 Do not hesitate to speak with a qualified professional if needed.
-The goal is to feel well and to avoid drifting into disordered eating.
     </div>
   </div>
 </div>